Raúl Castronovo

-Raúl Osvaldo Castronovo Zanón (born 11 January 1949) is an Argentine retired footballer who played as a striker.
+Raúl Osvaldo Castronovo Zanón (11 January 1949 – 14 May 2026) was an Argentine professional footballer who played as a striker.

-Club career
+Career

 Born in Rosario, Santa Fe, Castronovo began his career with local Rosario Central in 1968.
 An economic crisis prompted his move to Peñarol in Uruguay, where he became the top scorer of the 1971 edition of the Copa Libertadores, tied with Luis Artime at ten goals.

-After playing in Ligue 1 with AS Nancy Lorraine for three seasons, Castronovo moved to Spain where he remained until the end of his career, representing CD Málaga, Hércules CF, UD Salamanca and Algeciras CF and competing in both La Liga and Segunda División.
+After playing in Ligue 1 with Nancy for three seasons, Castronovo moved to Spain where he remained until the end of his career, representing Málaga, Hércules, Salamanca and Algeciras and competing in both La Liga and Segunda División.
 On 27 April 1980, whilst a free agent, he was involved in a match fixing incident between the first and the third clubs which resulted in a two-year ban for himself, Málaga teammate Julio Orozco and Salamanca manager Felipe Mesones; he retired shortly after, aged 31.

+Death

+Castronovo died on 14 May 2026, at the age of 77.